zearp/Nucintosh/README.md

 + Copy the EFI folder to the EFI partition on the USB installer
 + Install macOS

-\* Installers made with GibMacOS on Windows (Linux too?) require a working internet connection as it uses the recovery image only, it then downloads the full installer from Apple.
-The *createistallmedia* script makes an off-line installer.
+\* Installers made with GibMacOS on Windows and Linux require a working internet connection as it uses the recovery image only, it then downloads the full installer from Apple.
+The *createistallmedia* script makes an offline installer.

 ## Post install
 - Remove express card icon: Run ```sudo mount -uw / && killall Finder && sudo mv /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu.bak && sudo touch /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu```
-- Please re-enable SIP if you don't need it disabled; change ```csr-active-config``` to ```00000000``` reboot and reset nvram.
-I have it disabled to make testing and undervolting easier
+- Please re-enable SIP if you don't need it disabled; change ```csr-active-config``` to ```00000000``` reboot and reset nvram
 - Check if TRIM is enabled, If not run ```sudo trimforce enable``` to enable it
-- Disable ```NVMeFix.kext``` if you don't have an NVMe drive (optional)
+- Disable ```NVMeFix.kext``` if you don't have an NVMe drive

 Finally make sure sleep works properly.
 You can skip some of these but it will make your machine wake up from time to time.
 Same as real Macs.
 ```